-Form N-600K (downloadable for free from USCIS) is an application filed by a U.S. citizen parent can use to claim citizenship for their child, if the child qualifies for naturalization under § 322 of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1433.
-This section of U.S. federal law addresses citizenship for children who were neither born in the U.S. nor obtained citizenship automatically at birth, but who regularly live outside the United States with a U.S. citizen parent or parents.
+Form N-600K (downloadable for free from USCIS) is an application that a U.S. citizen parent can use to claim citizenship for their child, if the child qualifies for naturalization under § 322 of the Immigration and Nationality Act (I.N.A.) or 8 U.S.C. § 1433.
+This section of U.S. federal law makes citizenship possible for children who were neither born in the U.S. nor obtained citizenship automatically at birth, but who regularly live outside the United States with a U.S. citizen parent or parents.

 If a child is residing in the United States as a permanent resident, the procedure is different than described in this article.
 The parent must instead file Form N-600, Application for Certificate of Citizenship.

 Eligibility for U.S. Citizenship Based on U.S. Citizen Parents